-Many items given as promotional aids in the past are no longer acceptable.
-These include coffee mugs, stationery, computer accessories such as memory sticks, diaries, calendars and the like.

-Items for use with patients in the clinic, surgery or treatment room etc are also no longer acceptable.
-These include surgical gloves, nail brushes, tongue depressors, tissues and the like.

-Items such as toys and puzzles intended for children to play with may no longer be provided.
+Gifts such as coffee mugs, stationery, computer accessories, diaries, calendars and the like are not acceptable.
+Gifts of items for use with patients in the clinic, surgery or treatment room etc, such as surgical gloves, nail brushes, tongue depressors, tissues and the like, are also not acceptable.
+Items such as toys and puzzles intended for children to play with while waiting must not be provided.
+Gifts of items for use in the home or car are unacceptable.

-Items for use in the home or car remain unacceptable.
-Examples include table mats, coasters, clocks, desk thermometers, fire extinguishers, rugs, thermos flasks, coffee pots, tea pots, lamps, travel adaptors, toolboxes, umbrellas, neck cushions, plant seeds, road atlases and compact discs of music.

-Pharmaceutical companies can no longer give diaries and desk pads etc to health professionals and appropriate administrative staff but there is nothing to prevent them being given by other parties which are not pharmaceutical companies.
-In the past these have sometimes carried advertisements for prescription medicines but this is now not acceptable.
-Advertisements for prescription medicines must not appear on any items which pharmaceutical companies could not themselves give.
+Pharmaceutical companies cannot give diaries and desk pads etc to health professionals and appropriate administrative staff but there is nothing to prevent them being given by other parties which are not pharmaceutical companies.
+Advertisements for prescription medicines must not appear on any items, such as diaries and desk pads, which pharmaceutical companies could not themselves give.

 Literature such as leaflets, booklets and textbooks about medicines and their uses, which is intended for patients, can be provided to health professionals for them to pass on.
-They are not considered to be promotional aids but they must comply with relevant requirements of the Code, in particular Clause 22 and its supplementary information.
+They are not considered to be promotional aids but they must comply with relevant requirements of the Code, in particular Clause 23 and its supplementary information.
 A story-book for young patients about a product or a disease could be provided for relevant patients.